laggardkernel/ranger-oscyank/README.md

 [![License: MIT][license icon]][license]

-Plugin `ranger-oscyank` introduces a drop-in replacement (internal command `oscyank`) for the internal command `yank`.
+Plugin `ranger-oscyank` introduces a drop-in replacement (command `oscyank`) for the internal command `yank`.
 Besides the old integration with system clipboard manager tools (like `pbcopy`, `xsel`) in `yank`, `oscynak` enables copying text into system clipbard with [ANSI OSC52][osc52] sequence.